Green Buildings — Sustainability

 The initial point to begin the development of a green buildings and sustainability plan is to understand that there is no one program that establishes a framework for a company to follow.

 Many program guidelines have been published, many models exist, and even more models are proposed worldwide.
 However, none have been adopted as the standard, as each company is unique in the products and services provided; thus the environmental impacts differ.

+Green energy in Maryland isn’t some new concept.
 In 1996, the term ‘zero-discharge program’ was replaced by a holistic concept called ‘industrial ecology,’ an ambiguous term replaced by ‘environmental sustainability’ and later shortened to ‘sustainability.’

 The popular term is Green Buildings.